mcthuesen/MobilePay-PoS-v10/docs/best_practices.md

 Cases in which knowing the customer before setting the amount includes loyalty payments where a discount is based on the customer's loyalty ID.

 ## Specify planned capture delay
 It is required to specify when the payment is expected to be captured.
-The values are either Immediately, Within24Hours, and Within14Days.
+The values are either *Immediately*, *Within24Hours*, and *Within14Days*.
 These are values that control how payments are handled by MobilePay Support and it is therefore beneficial that these values are set as accurate as possible.
+The three values differ in the following way:
+* **Immediately**: If reservations with this value are not captured **the following day** it is possible for MobilePay Support to reach out to make sure the reservervations are handled (either cancelled or captured) although this is not guaranteed.
+* **Within24Hours**: If reservations with this value are not captured **the following 2-3 days** it is possible for MobilePay Support to reach out to make sure the reservervations are handled (either cancelled or captured) although this is not guaranteed.
+* **Within14Days**: If reservations with this value are not captured MobilePay Support cannot help since the reservation will be expired and, hence, cannot be captured.
+Make sure this value is only used when appropriate.

 ## Order IDs
 Order IDs are not required to be unique however this is highly recommended.